afrin-afia/adversarial-robustness-toolbox/fruits/README.md

     │     └── Training
     └── ...

 And...
 Voilà!
-You are all ready to rerun this experiment!
+You are all ready to rerun this experiment on MNIST dataset!

+Now, just execute the `src/mnist` python script.